top of page

 Cover image_Moorthi Ponnusamy_09-15-22.tif

-A major focus of our current research is to understand how the second most common late-onset Alzheimer's disease risk gene, namely BIN1, contributes to disease pathophysiology.
+A major focus of our current research is to understand how BIN1, the second most common late-onset Alzheimer's disease risk gene, functions as a genetic risk factor.
 BIN1 is a member of the BAR (Bin/Amphiphysin/ Rvs) adaptor family proteins that regulate membrane dynamics in various cellular contexts, including endocytosis and membrane remodeling.
-The BIN1 gene undergoes complex alternative splicing to generate more than 15 isoforms, which differ in tissue distribution, subcellular localization, and function.
-The challenge is to characterize the neuronal and non-neuronal BIN1 expression and investigate, using a series of conditional knock-out and transgenic mouse models, how BIN1 elevates the risk for AD.
+BIN1 is expressed in neurons, oligodendrocytes, and microglia as multiple alternatively spliced isoforms.
+The challenge is to elucidate the neuronal and glial functions of BIN1 and its association with AD risk.
+We are using a series of cell-type-specific conditional knockout and transgenic mouse models to study BIN1's role in AD pathophysiology.
 Our characterization of neuronal Bin1 cKO mice revealed that BIN1 regulates presynaptic neurotransmitter release and memory consolidation.
 Neuronal BIN1 also regulates tau pathogenesis in a region-specific manner.
 Moreover, we observed that microglial BIN1 is a key regulator of proinflammatory and neurodegeneration-related activation in microglia.
-Ongoing research focuses on cell-type-specific functions of BIN1 using conditional knock-out and transgenic models.
+In another line of investigation, we characterized BIN1 interactions with p140Cap and defined the in vivo BIN1 interactome using a proximity-labeling approach.
+Ongoing research focuses on microglia-specific functions of BIN1 using conditional knock-out and transgenic models.

 Cover image_Moorthi Ponnusamy_09-15-22.tif